General Admissions Procedures

 Please submit your application as early as possible.
 Even if you are still missing some elements (e.g., GRE score, transcripts), the system will permit you to add materials to your application later as they become available.

-GRE Scores: For the Fall 2021 admissions cycle only, the School of Information will not require GRE scores as part of the application for the MSIS and PhD programs.
+GRE Scores: For the Fall 2022 admissions cycle, the School of Information will not require GRE scores as part of the application for the MSIS, dual degree, and PhD programs.
 Submission of scores is optional for applicants who would like to provide the Admissions Committee additional information about their potential for success in the program.

 Admissions Questions?
 If you have questions about application logistics (e.g., fee waivers, GRE or English test requirements, application completeness, transcripts, etc.), please contact the Graduate School admissions team.
 For questions about the doctoral program academics or the content of the Statement of Purpose (including faculty matches), please contact Dr. Yan Zhang, Director of Doctoral Studies, by email.